-General security (GS) licences in the NSW Murray Regulated Rivers Water Source have received an allocation increase of 1% of their entitlement, and conveyance entitlements have also received their commensurate allocation increases.
+General security (GS) licences in the NSW Murray Regulated Rivers Water Source have received an allocation increase of 5% of their entitlement, and conveyance entitlements have also received their commensurate allocation increases.

-The 1% increase in this assessment brings the cumulative general security allocation for the 2025-26 water year to 3%.
-This brings the current balance of general security water to 569 GL or 34%.
+The 5% increase in this assessment brings the cumulative general security allocation for the 2025-26 water year to 10%.
+This brings the current balance of general security water to 754 GL or an average of 45% of their entitlement.
 Note that individual balances may be higher or lower than this percentage subject to their water use decisions.

-The improvement resources come largely from inflows to the storages.
-This assessment incorporates dam volumes as of the end of July and forecast recessions.
+The improved water resources come largely from recent inflows to the storages, combined with reduced evaporation and delivery losses.
+This assessment incorporates NSW share of dam volumes as of the end of August.